Switching off your gas connection

 Costs

-Abolishment involves the permanent disconnection of your gas connection and removal of active gas equipment on your property.
+Abolishment (also referred to as decommissioning) involves the permanent disconnection of your gas connection and removal of active gas equipment on your property.
 This is the safest option as it removes all risks associated with having a pressurised gas pipe on your property, including risk of gas leaks and excavation strikes.

 This also involves more work than the disconnection process, such as digging up the connection point to cut the service line from the gas main, evacuating gas and removing the meter safely.
 The process requires at least two people onsite, may require traffic management, site restoration works and between up to two hours of work.